whysosuso/whysosuso.github.io/independent-bookshops.md

 bookshops too adapted to the ways of shopping during the pandemic and started selling to customers far and wide through their social media pages.

 This list below is a curatation of independent bookshops from across India, some of which also deliver pan India.
 So the next time you are looking for a book, do consider browsing through their catalogues.
+I wish to travel across the country to visit each one of these in person as well, more updates on that to follow here.

 Happy reading!